Quantum-optical channels that output only classical states: Introduction

 The quantum-optical notion of classical states is well established based on the Glauber-Sudarshan diagonal weight function for continuous variables systems\,\cite{ecg,glauber}.
 Inspired by the definition of classical states, the notion of nonclassicality breaking channels was introduced in Ref.\,\cite{ncb}, though some examples were observed earlier in Refs.\,\cite{kraus10,agarwal}.
 Necessary and sufficient conditions for single-mode bosonic Gaussian channels to be nonclassicality breaking were derived in Ref.\,\cite{ncb}.
 In this article we resolve the question of when a multimode bosonic Gaussian channel is nonclassicality breaking by obtaining a condition the associated noise matrix of a bosonic Gaussian channel has to satisfy and also present the various important implications of this result.

-The outline for the rest of the article is as follows\,: in Section II we briefly introduce general phase space methods that are used in the later sections, in Section III we recall some useful notions of Gaussian states and channels which is our main focus, in Section IV we derive our first main result of the characterization of all multimode bosonic Gaussian channels that are nonclassicality breaking in terms of a criterion to be satisfied by the corresponding $(X,Y)$ matrices (Theorem 1) analogous to criteria known for Gaussian channels that are positive under partial transpose (PPT) or entanglement breaking (EB) channels, in Section V we show a close `dual' relationship between nonclassicality breaking and entanglement breaking bosonic Gaussian channels (Theorem 2), and finally, we conclude in Section VI.
+The outline for the rest of the article is as follows\,: in Section II we briefly introduce general phase space methods that are used in the later sections, in Section III we recall some useful notions of Gaussian states and channels which is our main focus, in Section IV we derive our first main result of the characterization of all multimode bosonic Gaussian channels that are nonclassicality breaking in terms of a criterion to be satisfied by the corresponding $(X,Y)$ matrices (Theorem 1) analogous to criteria previously known for Gaussian channels that are positive under partial transpose (PPT) [we also interchangeably choose to call these channels as NPT breaking (NPTB) channels] or entanglement breaking (EB), in Section V we show a close `dual' relationship between nonclassicality breaking and entanglement breaking bosonic Gaussian channels (Theorem 2), and finally, we conclude in Section VI.